 The College routinely performs adjustments of the heating and air conditioning systems, including energy setbacks at night, to ensure energy efficiency.
-In 2010-11, Facilities and Campus Services assessed heating and air conditioning schedules for buildings across campus, insuring buildings were not heated or cooled when unnecessary.
-Pomona College has set temperature guidelines for buildings to help conserve energy at the thermostat and from the building automated system.
+In 2010-11, Facilities and Campus Services assessed heating and air conditioning schedules for buildings across campus, ensuring buildings were not heated or cooled when unnecessary.
+Pomona College has set temperature guidelines for buildings to help conserve energy at the thermostat and from the building's automated system.

 A number of buildings on campus include roofing or other materials designed specifically to reduce the "heat island effect," and thus cooling loads for the buildings.
 Seaver Biology and Lincoln-Edmunds in particular include these features.